smileslab/probe_truth_docs/docs/api/generate_report.md

 ## Authentication

-This endpoint requires **JWT-based token authentication** via AWS Cognito.

-Include the access token in the `Authorization` header.

-Tokens are valid for 24 hours.
+This endpoint requires a valid API key.
+Include it in the `Authorization` header.
+Tokens are valid for 24 hours.:

-Authorization: Bearer &lt;your_jwt_token_here>
+`Authorization: Bearer YOUR_API_KEY`

+API is accessible from whitelisted IPs.
+Ensure your IP is registered with ProbeTruth.
+SecurityScorecard tools are used to validate service security.

 ---